BEANSTASTEGOODALT/Slacky/README.md

 It uses a node backend to fetch the question from the Nvidia AI api and return the answer!

 # Setup your own
-Simply copy the repo, make a .env file in this format:
+Simply clone the repository, make a .env file in this format:
 \
 \
 `